dwbutler/logstash-logger/README.md

 ## Logstash Configuration

-In order for Logstash to correctly receive and parse the event, you will need to configure and run a UDP listener that uses the `json_lines` codec:
+In order for logstash to correctly receive and parse the events, you will need to configure and run a listener that uses the `json_lines` codec.
+For example, to receive events over UDP on port 5228:

 ```ruby
 input {